UniMath/agda-unimath/src/simplicial-type-theory/conormed-maps-between-types.lagda.md

   μ : id =====> q∗q* =====> q!q*.
 ```

-> This remains to be formalized.
-Here we need composition in the underlying
+> This remains to be formalized as we need composition in the underlying types.
-> types.

 ### The integral map associated to a conormed map

-> Here we need composition in the underlying types.
+> This remains to be formalized as we need composition in the underlying types.

 ```text
   {l1 l2 : Level} {A : UU l1} {B : UU l2} {q : A → B} (H : is-conormed-map q)